dlu-ch/dlb/doc/ex_tool.rst

    A tool declares its *dependency roles* (e.g. ``map_file_dependency``) and *execution parameters* (e.g. ``DO_INCLUDE_DEBUG_INFO``, ``PAPER_FORMAT``) as class attributes.

-   Every tool instance assigns concrete *dependencies* for the tool's dependency roles (e.g. a filesystem path ``'./out/hello.map'`` for a dependency role ``map_file_dependency``), while the execution parameters are the same of all instances of the some tool.
+   Every tool instance assigns *concrete dependencies* for the tool's dependency roles (e.g. a filesystem path ``'./out/hello.map'`` for a dependency role ``map_file_dependency``), while the execution parameters are the same of all instances of the some tool.

-   Dependency roles are instances of subclasses of :class:`dlb.ex.Tool.DependencyRole`.
+   Dependency roles are instances of subclasses of :class:`dlb.ex.Tool.Dependency`.

    A new tool can be defined by inheriting from one or more other tools.
    When overriding a dependency roles, its overriding value must be of the same type as the overridden value